anuponwa/do-data-utils/README.md

 - `azure` – Utilities for Azure services.
 - `pathutils` – Utilities related to paths.
 - `preprocessing` – Utilities for data preprocessing.
+- `sharepoint` - Utilities for interacting with Microsoft Sharepoint.

 For a full list of functions, see the [overview documentation](https://github.com/anuponwa/do-data-utils/blob/main/docs/overview.md).